-Not sure if you want to commit?
-You can sign-up for a free subscription and get access to a limited number of articles.
+Subscriptions are $6.99 for a monthly subscription or $74.99 for an annual subscription.
+But not sure if you want to commit?
+You can sign-up for a free subscription by providing your email address and get access to a limited number of articles.

 Are you a student on a limited budget?
 Are you an organization looking for a group subscription?
 Get in touch for reduced student and group rates.

 Have any questions, feedback or inquiries?
 Send me an email.